chroma-sdk/Colore/docs/articles/getting-started.md

 `UninitializeAsync` and `InitializeAsync` methods to control the lifetime.
 (Note that uninitializing the SDK manually this way doesn't always work properly with the SDK, and can sometimes leave it in a weird state.)

-## 4. How to access Device Types
+## 4. How to access specific device types
-Chroma SDK does not allow you to access one single device (as far as we know) but you can access Device Types.
-For example Keyboards, Mouse, Keypads...
+Chroma SDK does not allow you to access one single device (as far as we know) but you can access specific device types like   Keyboards, Mous, Keypad etc.

-To do that with Colore here is an example for the Keyboard:
+Here is an example for the Keyboard:

-Again this can be done without any using but we consider it easier and more readable.
-So add the following at the top of the file:
+Again, accessing namespaces becomes much easier with `using` directives:

 ``` C#
 using Colore.Effects.Keyboard;
 ```

-In some cases it might be helpful to also map it to another name as we did with the ColoreColor, but for now it's fine.
+In some cases it might be helpful to add an alias as we did with ColoreColor.

 Then change your method like this:
 ``` C#